Skip to main content Skip to secondary navigation

 Main content start

-These grants have given CARE investigators the freedom to explore their most promising and uniquely Stanford research ideas, which nurture and expand Stanford Medicine's exceptional capacity for innovation in Asian health.
+These grants have given CARE investigators the freedom to explore their most promising and uniquely Stanford research ideas, which nurtures and expands Stanford Medicine's exceptional capacity for innovation in Asian health.
 These funds are particularly helpful in promoting collaborations across disciplines and supporting the collection of pilot data to achieve further grant funding.
 This strategy has been successful in launching and nurturing new Asian health research projects, and has allowed researchers to accumulate sufficient “proof-of-concept” data to apply competitively for follow-on research funding, both in the form of philanthropic investment and traditional public and/or private grant funding from the NIH, AHA, and others.

-2025 CARE Seed Grant Awardees
+View our Current CARE Seed Grant Awardees

 AI & Asian Health